-The collaboration may request additional services from Accelerator Division through the Accelerator Division Liaison, Hari Areti.
-Alternatively, the collaboration may also request additional services from hall personnel through the Physics Division Liaison, Eugene Pasyuk.
+The collaboration may request additional services from Accelerator Division through the Accelerator Division Liaison, Katheryne Price.
+Alternatively, the collaboration may also request additional services from Hall personnel through the Physics Division Liaison, Nathan Baltzell.
 These requests should be noted in the logbook.
-Some requests may require that an OSP, or TOSP be developed.
+Some requests may require that an OSP or TOSP be developed.

-Major, abnormal, or unanticipated configuration modifications such as stacking or movement of significant shielding, unanticipated vacuum work, unanticipated beam line modifications, the replacement of a wire chamber, etc., require approval of the Hall B Leader, Volker Burkert 6, and the use of appropriate personnel.
-The Hall Leader may require that a OSP, or TOSP be prepared.
+Major, unusual, or unanticipated configuration modifications such as stacking or movement of significant shielding, unanticipated vacuum work, unanticipated beam line modifications, the replacement of a wire chamber, etc., require approval of the Hall B Leader, Patrick Achenbach 5, and the use of appropriate personnel.
+The Hall Leader may require that a OSP or TOSP be prepared.